8.1K

 Alaska Teen Media Institute is based in Anchorage, Alaska.
 We would like to acknowledge the Dena’ina people, whose land we work on.

-Many thanks to supporters of our podcast including Rosey Robards and Della Cutchins.
+Many thanks to supporters of our podcast, including Alaska State Council on the Arts.
 The views expressed in this program do not necessarily represent the views of our sponsors.

 Music by Devin Shreckengost and Kendrick Whiteman.